-The crochet Tri-Square stitch features the This is a free tutorial for the Tri Squares crochet stitch.
+This is a free tutorial for the Tri Squares crochet stitch.
 The tutorial covers how to make the stitch in the round and flat.
 The tutorial contains photos and videos.
 This stitch uses front post double crochet (fpdc) and back post double crochet (bpdc) to create a block-like texture.

 Don’t you just love a good stitch with an obvious name?
 Sometimes the name of a stitch can be confusing or hard to remember because it seemingly has nothing to do with what’s actually going on in the stitch.
 Not so for Tri Squares!
 As the name suggests, each square is made of three stitches, double crochets.

 From a distance, it reminds me of a checkerboard pattern without needing all of the color changes.
 The reversing of the fbdc and bcdc also adds a cool 3-D effect.

 If you love stitches with obvious names, this is the stitch for you!
 Please read below for the complete tutorial.

 The Tri Squares stitch pattern is very pretty.
 Here you will learn how to crochet this stitch in

 The first thing you will notice is that is uses the front post double crochet and back post double crochet stitches.
 They are abbreviated as fpdc and bpdc, respectfully.

 The only difference between the row and the round is that you slip stitch your last stitch to the first stitch when crocheting the Tri Squares stitch pattern in a round.
 In the row, on the other hand, you chain 2 and turn.
 The rest of the stitch pattern is exactly the same.

 I use this amazing stitch pattern on my Purple Passion Project Purse.
 So many people gave me such a positive feedback on it, I just felt compelled to create this crochet stitch pattern tutorial for the Tri Squares stitch.